pingcap/docs-cn/pd-configuration-file.md

 + The number of Region scheduling tasks performed at the same time
 + Default value: `2048`

+### `enable-diagnostic` <span class="version-mark">New in v6.3.0</span>

++ Controls whether to enable the diagnostic feature.
+When it is enabled, PD records the state during scheduling to help diagnose.
+If enabled, it might slightly affect the scheduling speed and consume more memory when there are many stores.
++ Default value: false

 ### `hot-region-schedule-limit`

 + Controls the hot Region scheduling tasks that are running at the same time.
 It is independent of the Region scheduling.